awesomemotive/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 5.1.1 =

+Release Date: November 12th, 2014

+* Bugfixes:
+	* Fixes a conflict with Fancybox.
+	* Fixes a bug where links without the href attribute would cause the tracking code to be added wrongly.
+	* Fixes a multisite bug in Premium which was caused by the absence of a network admin menu.
+	* Fixes an issue with the version number.
+	* Fixes a bug where translations might be loaded several times.

+* Enhancements:
+	* Shows more relevant banners.
+	* Adds an image to the premium extension on the extensions page.
+	* Always show the custom dimension tab.
+	* Added translations for Finnish, Dutch and Russian.

 = 5.1 =